dcmnts/isosplit-paper/isosplit.md

 ## Results

+To highlight the scenarios where Isosplit overcomes the limitations of other methods, we evaluated the accuracy of the various algorithms using simulated datasets.
+We selected optimal parameters for the non-Isosplit algorithms based on the known simulation parameters (e.g., the number of clusters for k-means).
+Isosplit, on the other hand, does not require any user-defined parameters.

 ### Unequal variances

 K-means clustering assumes equal variances for the clusters, which leads to incorrect decision boundaries when clusters have unequal variances.
 The error is most pronounced when the variance mismatch is large and when the clusters are overlapping.
 Isosplit is less likely to suffer from this problem due to its use of a decision boundary at the point of lowest density between the clusters.